Brad Pitt Reunites With Jennifer Aniston After Split From Angelina Jolie [Rumor]

 Despite headline-making issues in his personal life, Brad Pitt has kept himself busy with working on his upcoming Netflix film War Machine lately, according to Us Weekly.

-Set your phone reminders: Brad Pitt, Tilda Swinton, and Will Smith are all coming to Netflix soon. ???? https://t.co/NIBaNwRmJV pic.twitter.com/8vNmsOzjoY
+Set your phone reminders: Brad Pitt, Tilda Swinton, and Will Smith are all coming to Netflix soon.???? https://t.co/NIBaNwRmJV pic.twitter.com/8vNmsOzjoY

 — Fandom (@getfandom) March 9, 2017